Misl3d/PokeGo-ZXTouch/README.md

 THESE SCRIPTS JUST USE THEM

 ----
-Only tested on iPhone 7 & iPhone 8 (both same screen size)
+Only tested on iPhone 7 & iPhone 8 (both same screen size 4.7")

-Orignal scripts should have the correct values for 4.7" screens

 Other sizes will have to be manually found and adjusted using ColorFinder Script